kwameopareasiedu/react-simple-widgets/docs/dialog-provider.md

 # DialogProvider

-The DialogProvider provides a dialog API for your app.
+The `DialogProvider` provides a dialog API for your app.
 This widget renders dialogs on top of its children.
-This prevents any possible stacking context issues between the dialogs and components of your application (especially issues with any CSS grid you might have).
+This prevents any possible stacking context issues between the full page dialogs and components of your application (especially issues with any CSS grid you might have).

 ## API